 urban sustainability, including the Office of Sustainability and Environment, climate protection, stewardship, conservation programs, district energy, green buildings, and food policy.

-The PLUS committee is also considering a change would standardize the number of days required for no-fault evictions.
+Finally, the PLUS committee is considering a change would standardize the number of days required for no-fault evictions.
 The proposal would increase notice from 20 to 90 days when an owner moves for eviction because the owner or a family member wants to move into the unit.